 Shared ambitions and objectives

-The living lab approach needs to have a common vision and start from a shared ambition bringing all kinds of stakeholders around one table.
+The living lab approach must have a common vision and start from a shared ambition, bringing all stakeholders around one table.
 There is no need to have a clear roadmap of ready-to-implement solutions from the beginning.
 One of the main strengths of the living lab is that solutions are born in a close dialogue between key stakeholders and users and are continuously adjusted to the user’s needs and requirements.

 The CIVITAS WIKI identifies three solutions to change an urban freight transport system or its specific part.
 These directions are:

-- Policy determines the urban conditions where urban freight transport operations can occur (time, location, etc.).
+- Policy determines the urban conditions where urban freight transport operations occur (time, location, etc.).

 - Technical: determines, on the one hand, the available means (e.g., vehicles) involved in urban freight transport and, on the other hand, the standards to plan trips and communicate (e.g., ICT).